 This is a succinct and accurate definition.
 But it doesn’t even begin to show the scope of impact sustainability has had and will continue to have on the manufacturing industry in the coming years.

 No longer limited to niche ‘green’ businesses, manufacturers across a number of sectors are now actively exploring opportunities in sustainable energy management.

-We made a list of the 7 Reasons why Manufacturing will have to become more sustainable:
+Here is a list of the 7 Reasons why Manufacturing will have to keep becoming more sustainable:

-1. As manufacturers recognise the advantages of sustainable production, more companies will embrace clean energy technologies like wind and solar like German manufacturer ABB.
-Not only does their on-site solar facility meet all of their factory needs, on a sunny day they feed surplus power back into the grid.
+As manufacturers recognise the advantages of sustainable production, more companies will embrace clean energy technologies like wind and solar like German manufacturer ABB.
+Not only does their on-site solar facility meet all of their factory needs, but on a sunny day, they feed surplus power back into the grid.

 This kind of energy flexibility will allow manufacturers to move into a new role within the electrical value chain, one where they become independent and active participants with the ability to take an advantageous central role, using the energy they need, and trading away the energy remaining to further decrease operating costs.

-The value of this kind of independence is easy to recognise in a time when so many manufacturers are struggling with kinks in other parts of their supply chain.
+The value of this kind of independence is easy to recognise at a time when so many manufacturers are struggling with kinks in other parts of their supply chain.

 Finally, sustainability practices offer a significant return on investment.
 Even something as low-tech as switching to LED lighting can reap an energy savings of 90% while providing a better quality product.
 Your company can explore and find even more savings by assembling an energy team and setting SMART energy management goals that can be implemented and reviewed annually.

 Get to know one of the IT solutions that give added value to the service of the energy manager in Manufacturing: Dexma Platform.